city41/breakouts/README.md

 ## Contribute

 If you would like to contribute a Breakout implementation, great!
 Please head over to [the implementation guidelines](https://github.com/city41/breakouts/blob/master/ImplementationGuidelines.md) to get started.

+If you have a bug fix, suggestion or anything for any existing implementations or the project as a whole, please send it in.
+You can fork and do a pull request, submit a defect, whatever makes sense.

 ## Todo